-NRLs are responsible for checking whether all relevant OfLs within their network are included in the list of obligated laboratories and whether the contact information and commodity-scopes are correct.
+NRLs are responsible for checking whether all relevant OfLs within their network are included in the list of obligated laboratories with their actual commodity-scopes and contact information.

 OfLs are furthermore urged to keep their own profiles within the EURL-DataPool up-to-date, especially their commodity and pesticide scopes and their contact information.